liza-wood/seed_twitter/README.md

+A repository outlining the steps in scraping tweets from the Twitter API, plotting and analyzing networks based on retweets and mentions, and analyzing text data.

 **1_edgelist_creation.R**

 Identifies followers and followees of ASTA (@better_seed) to create a list of 3,295 accounts, which is then used to pull all tweets from those users on January 26, 2020.
 These Tweets are then limited to be between 2018-2020 for full Twitter histories of users (given Twitter API's limit of 3200 tweets per user), and then the text of the tweets was cleaned.
 An edgelist was then created using the tweet and mention data, resulting in `10.31.20.ASTAretweetandmention.edgelist.recent.csv`